 The New Grill Cart + Patio Extension

-I can finally call our patio area finished now that we’ve added the new grill cart and mini paver patio!
+I can finally call our patio area finished now!
+We just added the new grill cart and mini paver patio! and we love it.
 Today, I’m sharing all of the details.

 This post is sponsored by Wagner.

-Our grill has never really had a good home, and it has always felt like such an eyesore sitting over next to the house just hanging out.
+Our grill has never really had a good home.
+It has always felt like such an eyesore sitting over next to the house just hanging out.
 It’s hard to make anything in the backyard look nice when you have a grill that’s just floating off to the side with no real home!

-It also always drove me a little nutty that when we were using it we had to be extra vigilant when Jackson wanted to go outside because it was right next to the house where he spends most of his time playing.
-With this new patio extension, though, it’s far away from the house and in a designated zone – so I can breathe at least a little easier knowing that he won’t accidentally bump into it while Corey’s grilling and he’s outside playing.
+We had to be extra vigilant when Jackson wanted to go outside while we were grilling.
+It was right next to the house where he spends most of his time playing!
+With this new patio extension, though, it’s far away from the house and in a designated zone.
+So I can breathe at least a little easier knowing that he won’t accidentally bump into it while Corey’s grilling and he’s outside playing.

 Anything that helps a mom’s mind settle just a little is a win in my book.

 So, let’s chat a little about how we planned this all out.
-I’ve had a lot of questions along the way about where exactly this space would be in relation to our patio, and I think maybe the concept was a little confusing for some of you.
-Basically, we just added a small, 5X6 area of pavers right off the pea gravel patio and that will be the spot where we grill and prep food when we’re eating outside.
+I’ve had a lot of questions along the way about where exactly this space would be in relation to our patio.
+Basically, we just added a small, 5X6 area of pavers right off the pea gravel patio.
+That will be the spot where we grill and prep food when we’re eating outside!

-You might notice that there’s no grass growing right next to it – that’s the area where Jackson’s sand box used to sit, so all of the grass from the patio extension to the big tree is gone.
-I seeded the area earlier this week and we’re already seeing a few sprouts of grass pop up, so we’re hoping that by the time next summer rolls around it’ll be all filled in again!
+You might notice that there’s no grass growing right next to it.
+That’s the area where Jackson’s sand box used to sit, so all of the grass from the patio extension to the big tree is gone.
+I seeded the area earlier this week and we’re already seeing a few sprouts of grass pop up, though.
+So, we’re hoping that by the time next summer rolls around it’ll be all filled in again!

-We’ve wanted to add a grill cart or some kind of storage for the grill for years because we’ve never really had a great spot to store our charcoal or any other outdoor supplies.
-We usually just end up using the table to set things on when we’re grilling, and then we have to clean it all off before we can actually sit down to eat!
-So, when I found this outdoor garden bench that’s technically meant to be a place for potting, I knew it would be a perfect option for the grill.
+We’ve wanted to add a grill cart or some kind of storage for the grill for years.
+We’ve never really had a great spot to store our charcoal or any other outdoor supplies.
+We usually just end up using the table to set things on when we’re grilling!
+Then, we have to clean it all off before we can actually sit down to eat!
+So, when I found this outdoor garden bench, I knew it would be a perfect option for the grill.

 I grabbed a quart of Jasper by Sherwin Williams to give the cart a new look.
-I considered black for it, but since it sits right next to our black table (and the black grill!), I wanted it to stand out a little.
-A deep green felt like the perfect option, and this is the perfect super dark and moody green color.
+A deep green felt like the perfect option.
+And, this is the perfect super dark and moody green color.

 Could I possibly use the word “perfect” any more?

-My friends at Wagner just recently upgraded their FLEXiO line of paint sprayers (which is my favorite!), and they sent me the new FLEXiO 3000 to try for this project.
-They said that it has a new and improved spray pattern (versus the FLEXiO 590, which has been my go-to for years), and that it has even less overspray and mess than before.
+My friends at Wagner just recently upgraded their FLEXiO line of paint sprayers (which is my favorite!).
+They sent me the new FLEXiO 3000 to try for this project.
+They said that it has a new and improved spray pattern and even less overspray and mess than before.
 And, while I had some doubts that a new sprayer could have even less mess than my old favorite, they were right!

-A side note – I gave my old sprayer to my dad when they sent over the new one, and even he raves about how awesome it is.
-He typically uses a more professional-grade paint sprayer on his projects because he’s picky about a good finish, but he was seriously impressed with the quality of the Wagner sprayers and said it would definitely be his new go-to.
+A side note – I gave my old sprayer to my dad when they sent over the new one.
+Even he raves about how awesome it is!
+He typically uses a more professional-grade paint sprayer on his projects because he’s picky about a good finish.
+But, he was seriously impressed with the quality of the Wagner sprayers.
+He said it would definitely be his new go-to.
 Generally, any tool that has my dad’s stamp of approval is a tool that I know is fantastic!

 I set myself up in the backyard to paint the cart, and one of the very first things I noticed was how dramatic the decrease in overspray was.
 My Wagner sprayers have always been really good about not making a big mess in general, but when I was spraying in the open air I often found at least a minor amount of overspray in the grass surrounding my project.
 This time, however, the only overspray was in the exact spot on the tarp where each piece was.
 I even got my foot dangerously close to the sprayer a few times when I was trying to get a difficult angle on the cart and I didn’t have any paint on me!